Andrew Benintendi Player Props: White Sox vs. Brewers

 Andrew Benintendi At The Plate

-- Among the qualified hitters in MLB action, he ranks 44th in batting average, 59th in on-base percentage, and 134th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 58th, and he is 133rd in the league in slugging.

-- He has hit a home run in two of 103 games played this year, and in 0.4% of his plate appearances.
+- He has hit a long ball in two of 104 games played this year, and in 0.4% of his plate appearances.

-- In 24.3% of his games this year, Benintendi has tallied at least one RBI.
-In five of those games (4.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 24.0% of his games this year, Benintendi has had at least one RBI.
+He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.